Boosting coral health in a warming ocean

 Giving corals a dose of probiotics to boost health and improves survival during heat stress.

 The Great Barrier Reef is a unique and critical ecosystem already seeing the effects of climate change with warmer water temperatures and coral bleaching threatening our Reef and the marine life that call it home.

-This innovative technology will now be used to boost the health of corals reared in labs before they are transported out to the Reef as part of the world’s largest coral reef program.
+This innovative research will be used to boost the health of corals reared in labs before they are transported out to the Reef as part of the world’s largest coral reef program.

 Tests are underway on different species of coral to refine which groups of good bacteria are the best for each species.

-New methods are also being investigated to scale up the application for use on coral reefs, such as delivering parcels of slow release probiotics to targeted reefs during times of heat stress.
+New methods are also being investigated to scale up the application of probiotics, to support the production of millions of new corals each year.

 The Life-Space Reef Probiotics Project is funded by Life-Space Probiotics.